ovesa/OKCupid_ML/README.md

 - **31 columns** including demographics, lifestyle choices, and 10 open ended essay responses
 - Target variable: `sign` (missing for 18.4% of users)

 The dataset is not included in this repo.
-You can find it on Kaggle by searching for "OKCupid Profiles".
+I obtained it from codeacademy.

 ---